cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 [2023-11-30 12:47:37] [DEBG] 	0xbeffc88f=0x41 A
 [...]
 ```
-In a similar manner, register and/or memory locations can be assigned a new **symbolic variable**,
+In a similar manner, registers and/or memory locations can be assigned a new **symbolic variable**,
 before the actual symbolic execution of the trace begins.
 To for example mark the register `r0` as
 being symbolic (alongside its concrete initial value of `0x21ae0`), the trace file `circled.yaml`
 (respectively the file [circled.init.yaml](../morion/circled.init.yaml)) could contain an entry such